smnorris/cwf_fishpassage/README.md

 3. `barrier_ind`

 These criteria are combined into the final `consider_wsg` column - consider the watershed group for further analysis if this is column is true.
+Fish ranges columns for each species of interest are added as well for QA.